 Joint Alexandria Transit Company (ATC) Board / Transportation Commission Meeting - February 13, 2019

-A joint ATC Board and Alexandria Transportation Commission meeting was held on Wednesday, February 13 (7:00 p.m. at DASH Facility).
-The meeting provided an update on the ATV Plan and an overview of transit network scenarios that have been developed based on community input.
+A joint ATC Board and Alexandria Transportation Commission meeting was held on Wednesday, February 13, 2019.
+The meeting provided an update on the ATV Plan and an overview of transit network scenarios that were developed based on community input.

 Reports and Plans

 The Concepts Report provides an overview of two concepts for what bus networks could look like in Alexandria, including a Ridership concept, and Coverage concept.
-These provide two different ideas that will be further examined during the second round of civic engagement.
+These provide two different ideas that were examined during the second round of civic engagement (spring 2019).
 These concepts were developed based on feedback from the public, and the results of the Choices Report.

 The draft final Choices Report is provided below.
-The Choices Report is the first step, and lays out the facts about transit and development in Alexandria, and discusses value choices and trade offs that need to be made as part of the transit vision.
+The Choices Report was the first step of the project, and lays out the facts about transit and development in Alexandria, and discusses value choices and trade offs that need to be made as part of the transit vision.

 The ATV Plan is a result of the close partnership between DASH and the City of Alexandria.
 DASH is the Alexandria transit agency that provides bus service within Alexandria and connects to Metrobus, Metrorail and Virginia Railway Express.
 Both the City and DASH recognize the need to address declining transit ridership, changing land use patterns, shifting regional travel, and recent technological advances.
 The ATV Plan represents an opportunity to fundamentally re-imagine the city’s bus network from scratch.